 Buying a home that needs a little TLC is a great way to develop an investment quickly, but there are varying degrees of “TLC” that you should consider.

 First, let’s draw a line to differentiate a quick fixer upper and a total rehab.
 A fixer upper is a home that is structurally sound and only needs some cosmetic changes to bring it up in value.
 This can include paint, new carpeting or refinished floors.
-It also can include non-essentials like updated kitchen cabinets or lighting fixtures—essentially things you can do yourself, if you’re handy, that won’t require a lot of heavy lifting.
+It also can include non-essentials like updated kitchen cabinets or lighting fixtures-essentially things you can do yourself, if you’re handy, that won’t require a lot of heavy lifting.
 Also, contacting an HVAC Installation business to help install a new system to update the old one is a good choice to do when going for a fixer-upper home.

 A rehab project is a lot more than that and can include everything from roof replacements to repairing water damage and replacing electrical components.
 Somewhere between the two is changing the structural layout of the home to be more open, which likely involves contractor work and permitting but won’t make the house leak or catch on fire if it doesn’t get done.